pikvm/pikvm/pages/arduino_hid.md

 **Connect VIN pin of Arduino to [any Raspberry's 5v pin](https://pinout.xyz/pinout/5v_power) for PS/2 only device.
 But you don't need to connect the Arduino VIN pin if you connected USB (Arduino will get power through it).**

-## Fixing USB absolute mouse on Windows 98
+## Fixing the USB absolute mouse on Windows 98
 Due to an ancient buggy driver, the USB absolute mouse on Windows 98 moves only within the upper-left quarter of the screen.
 To fix this, you need to recompile the firmware with uncommented flag `-DHID_USB_ABS_WIN98_FIX` in `platformio.ini`.

 ## SPI connection to Arduino Micro